 1) For most users, who wish to create an installer from the general release version of the OS, download a copy of macOS Monterey from the Mac App Store.

-Users with a paid Apple Developer account can download the Beta Access Utility from the downloads section of their Apple Developer account page.
-Once installed, open System Preferences, Software Update to view and download the beta.
+If you wish to create a beta installer instead, users with a paid Apple Developer account can download the Beta Access Utility from the downloads section of their Apple Developer account page.
+Once installed, open System Preferences > Software Update to view and download the beta.

-Other users will have to find a copy elsewhere.
-They can join the Public Beta for free, but will have to wait longer for beta releases.
+Other users can join the Public Beta for free and will receive beta releases on a slightly delayed schedule.
 Public Beta users will be provided with a slightly different version of the Beta Access Utility.
-Once installed, open System Preferences, Software Update to view and download the beta.
+Once installed, open System Preferences > Software Update to view and download the beta.

-2) Once your download is complete, your Mac will launch the macOS 12 installer app.
-We do not want to install it now, so quit it, open your /Applications folder and locate the installer in there.
-Don’t rename it or move it out of /Applications.
+2) When your download is complete, your Mac will launch the macOS 12 installer app.
+We do not want to install it now, so quit it, open your Applications folder and locate the installer in there.
+Don’t rename it or move it out of Applications.

-4) Name the newly formatted drive USB, for ease.
+4) Name the newly formatted drive USB for ease.
+(Use all uppercase alphabets.)